-Have you been charged with Common Law Assault?
+Have you been charged with Common Law Assault in Victoria?

 ‘Common Law Assault’ should not be confused with ‘Common Assault’.
 ‘Common Law Assault’ is not contained in any Victorian legislation as it only exists at common law.
 This is different to ‘Common Assault’ which is contained in the Victorian legislation at section 23 of the Summary Offences Act 1966.
 For more information on ‘Common Assault’ follow the link.
 ‘Common Law Assault’ carries a maximum penalty of 5 years imprisonment whereas ‘common assault’ only carries a maximum penalty of 3 months imprisonment.
 If you have been charged with an offence relating to assault it is important to understand which offence you have been charged with.
 Follow the link for more information on assaults charges in Victoria.

 Although as stated, the charge of Common Law Assault is not contained in legislation, there is a reference to the penalty (only) in the legislation at section 320 of the Crimes Act 1958 which provides maximum sentences in relation to multitude of common law offences.

 Things to consider in relation to common law assault:

 - Did it involve the application of force?

 - If so, was this intentional or reckless?
 Did you have a lawful excuse or reason for the assault?

 All these questions, must be carefully considered before you and your lawyer can ascertain how you should plead.
 You must be aware that, should you plead guilty, the offence carries a maximum penalty of 5 years in prison which is a lot higher maximum than the common assault under the Summary Offences Act.

 Keep reading below for specific information in relation to Common Law Assault or follow the link to read about assault offences more generally.